 A dedicated family man, Brian relocated to Nampa, Idaho with his wife in 2010 and together they have homeschooled their four children for over a decade.

-He gained national attention for exposing Meta's funding behind the App Store Accountability Act.
-Brian also serves as a State Senator representing District 13 in Idaho since 2022, where he has passed significant legislation including Idaho's first anti-SLAPP bill, anti-mask mandate bill, and many others.
+Brian is also a public, where he’s passed significant legislation including Idaho's first anti-SLAPP bill, anti-mask mandate bill, and many others.

 He holds a Bachelor of Arts in Political Science from the University of North Dakota, and a Master of Arts from Biola University.